spookylukey/django-htmx-patterns/form_validation.rst

 Form templates
 ~~~~~~~~~~~~~~

 We can use the builtin `django/forms/div.html <https://github.com/django/django/blob/main/django/forms/templates/django/forms/div.html>`_ template as a starting point for our main form template.
-We need to make a bunch of changes to fit the HTML to what Bulma expects.
+We need to make a bunch of changes to fit the HTML to what `Bulma expects <https://bulma.io/documentation/form/>`_.
 So far it looks like this:

 .. code-block:: html+django